pmurman/TMP117/README.md

 POR programming using the Example program:

-1. In `tmp117_example.cpp`, make sure `programTMP117` is set to `true` and build, load and run `tmp117_example`
+1. In `tmp117_example.cpp`, make sure `setupDone` is set to `false` and build, load and run `tmp117_example`
 2. Program prints out the lowest/highest temperature values before they are reset and stops after programming the EEPROM  (`"...
 Program ends here..."`).
-3. Change the value of `programTMP117` to `false` and build, load and run the example again.
-No SW initialization is done; the TMP117 uses the stored POR configuration setting.
+3. Change the value of `setupDone` to `true` and build, load and run the example again.
+The TMP117 uses the stored POR configuration setting - no SW initialization required.

 ### Capturing Lowest/Highest Temperatures